FREQUENTLY ASKED QUESTIONS

 WHO CONTROLS THE ASSOCIATION?

-New developments are controlled by the developer.
-Initially, the board of directors is comprised of developer representatives.
-After a certain percentage of the development has been sold to homeowners, the control of the association is transferred to a board of directors comprised of homeowners.
+Initially, new developments were controlled by the developer.
+The development has been sold to homeowners, the control of the association was transferred to a board of directors comprised of homeowners.

 WHAT IS THE PURPOSE OF THE ASSOCIATION?

 The purpose of the Association is to protect and enhance property values through:

 WHO ARE THE ASSOCIATION MEMBERS?

 Property owners in the development are subject to mandatory membership in the Association.
 There are some associations that are “voluntary”, but most associations require mandatory membership.
 In other words, once you purchase a property you are an association member.

 Property owners are sent written notice of the annual meeting.
 The Board of Directors are elected at the annual meeting by the Association members.
 The Board members serve the Association without pay.